The World: The Great Yes and the Great No.

 And realized I could read it a hundred times and still not plumb its depths.

-Here’s how she begins:
+Here’s how the author begins:

 A whisper in my ear: Wake!